pabloernesto/pabloernesto.github.io/_posts/2022-05-22-fibonacci.md

 }
 ```

 You can call `fib(30)` to get the 30th fibonacci number.
-And you can call `fib.toString()` to get *a String with fib's source code.* This means we can now make a function that takes some other arbitrary function, gets it's source, and checks whether it's recursive.
+And you can call `fib.toString()` to get *a String with fib's source code.* This means we can now make a function that takes some other arbitrary function, gets its source, and checks whether it's recursive.
 Or (in conjunction to [Function()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function)) creates a different function called "memoized_whatever".
 Or translates it to a different programming language.
 That is *wild*.

 Fibonacci is a classic problem for a reason: it is simple enough a complete novice can understand it, but it has amazing depth and reveals a lot about the capabilities of the language you are working with.